 Officers have been engaging on a regular basis with SEUPB appointed consultants on the development of the Council's Peace Plus Action Plan generally and establishment of a PEACE PLUS Partnership specifically.
-It is proposed that the following timeline be approved for the recruitment of social partners.
+It is proposed that the following timeline is approved for the recruitment of social partners.

-Action Date Promote & advertise for Social Partners 03 rd May 2022 Closing date for Social Partner applications 23 rd May 2022 Assessment panel for Social Partner applications 24 th May 2022 Report to Community Planning Committee 13 th June 2022 Social Partners appointed - Ratified at Full Council 27 th June 2022 the timeline as outlined for the recruitment of social partners to the PEACE PLUS partnership be approved.
+Action Date Promote & advertise for Social Partners 03 rd May 2022 Closing date for Social Partner applications 23 rd May 2022 Assessment panel for Social Partner applications 24 th May 2022 Report to Community Planning Committee 13 th June 2022 Social Partners appointed - Ratified at Full Council 27 th June 2022

-The PEACE PLUS Partnership would oversee the design and implementation of a co-designed process in the Borough which would be used to inform the development of an overarching PEACE PLUS Action Plan.
+The PEACE PLUS Partnership will oversee the design and implementation of a co-designed process in the Borough which will be used to inform the development of an overarching PEACE PLUS Action Plan.